How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Sometimes, they even identify users who’ve interacted with competitor products.

-Although these ads may have a higher cost per result, they help feed your funnel.
+Although these ads may cost more per result, they help feed your funnel.

-If you already have strong bottom-of-funnel campaigns running, they can help turn those new visitors into buyers and balance out the higher upfront cost over time.
+If you already have strong bottom-of-funnel campaigns running, they can help turn new visitors into buyers and offset the higher upfront cost over time.

 2. Build a testing mindset into your budget